Hiking Guide of Wadi Al Far Trail

 Pros:

-• The trail itself is a full package of sections – challenging loose rocks, boulders, rolling slopes, old village, stairs and even water pools (if you’re lucky).
+• The trail itself is a full package of sections - challenging loose rocks, boulders, rolling slopes, an old village, stairs, and even water pools (if you're lucky).

 • You have different views to enjoy, Jebel Yabanah from up close, or the Jebel Jais from another angle.
 Both are equally rewarding and beautiful.